 Your baby's doctor will clear them to head home once your baby:

 - Can breastfeed or bottle-feed

 - Gains weight steadily

-Your baby might need special equipment even once she's settled in at home.
+Your baby might need special equipment even once they're settled in at home.
 Some babies use monitors, like those for sleep apnea, or continue to get oxygen.
 No matter what your baby needs, your nurses and doctors will teach you how to use the equipment before you leave.
 They should train you in infant CPR, too.
-And remember to get your baby any vaccines that the doctor recommends before she leaves the hospital.
+And remember to get your baby any vaccines that the doctor recommends before leaving the hospital.